njanssen66/energy-insights-dashboard/README.md

 # ⚡ Energy Insights Dashboard

-Simulated analysis of regional energy usage across Australia, built to prep for a Data Analyst role at Tesla Energy APAC.
+Simulated analysis of regional energy usage across Australia, built to prep for a Data Analyst role.

 # 🎯 Project Overview
 A full analytics pipeline: